Ras Al Khaimah Investment Authority

+Ras Al Khaimah Investment Authority (RAKIA) is a United Arab Emirates investment authority in the Emirate of Ras Al Khaimah.
+It issues licenses to operate within RAKIA owned special economic zones, provides business facilities and warehouses and provides investment funding.

+RAKIA supports developments that include industrial parks, education, technology, real estate, transportation, manufacturing and energy, as well as offshore operations and other investments.

+Contrary to popular opinion, RAKIA is not a sovereign wealth fund (SWF) that would rely for example on steady income from oil or gas.
+Instead, RAKIA is an industrial licensing and promotion agency to attract investments into Ras Al-Khaimah.
+Funding is derived by the Government of Ras Al Khaimah as the owner or RAKIA by raising funds from financial markets and passing this borrowed money on to RAKIA.

+History

-Ras Al Khaimah Investment Authority (RAKIA) was constituted by Emiri Decree No. (2)/2005 issued by the late Sheikh Saqr Bin Muhammad Al Qasimi in view of reinforcing the investment climate of this member of the United Arab Emirates (UAE) and promoting various economic sectors.
+RAKIA was constituted in 2005 by Emiri Decree No. (2)/2005 issued by Sheikh Saqr Bin Muhammad Al Qasimi with the aim of reinforcing the investment climate of the Emirate of Ras Al Khaimah within the United Arab Emirates and promoting various economic sectors.

 Its establishment was linked to a World Bank study and investment promotion event in May 2005 ("Invest and Live in Ras Al Khaimah") initiated and pursued by the Swiss-Lebanese engineer Khater Massaad who was a long-time adviser to Sheikh Saud Bin Saqr Al-Qasimi, the creator of RAK Ceramics and the longtime CEO of RAKIA.

-Sectors under development include industrial parks, education and technology, real estate, transportation, manufacturing and energy, as well as offshore operations and other investments.
-Contrary to popular opinion, RAKIA is not a proper sovereign wealth fund (SWF) that would rely for example on steady income from oil or gas.
-Instead, RAKIA is an industrial licensing and promotion agency to attract investments into Ras Al-Khaimah.
-The Government of Ras Al Khaimah as the owner or RAKIA raises funds from financial markets and passes this borrowed money on to RAKIA.
+In 2017, Ras Al Khaimah Free Trade Zone (RAK FTZ) and RAKIA became part of a larger group, the Ras Al Khaimah Economic Zone (RAKEZ).